platformsh/platformsh-docs/docs/src/dedicated-gen-3/options.md

 For more information, see how to [configure multiple apps in a single project](../../create-apps/multi-app.md).

-## Multiple-AZ
+## Multiple availability zones

-The default configuration for Dedicated clusters is to launch into a single Availability Zone (AZ).
+The default configuration for Dedicated clusters is to launch them into a single availability zone (AZ) for the following reasons:
-This is for a few reasons:

-- Because the members of your cluster communicate with each other via TCP to perform DB replication, cache lookup, and other associated tasks, the latency between data centers/AZs can become a significant performance liability.
+- The members of your cluster communicate with each other via TCP to perform DB replication, cache lookup, and other associated tasks.
+  Therefore, the latency between data centers or AZs can become a significant performance liability.
-Having your entire cluster within one AZ ensures that the latency between cluster members is minimal, having a direct effect on perceived end-user performance.
+  When your entire cluster is deployed within a single AZ, the latency between cluster members is minimal.
+  This has a direct effect on perceived end-user performance.

 - Network traffic between AZs is billed, whereas intra-AZ traffic isn't.
-That leads to higher costs for this decreased performance.
+  So launching Dedicated clusters across multiple AZs leads to higher costs for this decreased performance.

-Some clients prefer the peace of mind of hosting across multiple AZs, but it should be noted that multiple-AZ configurations do not improve the contractual 99.99% uptime SLA, nor does our standard, single-AZ configuration decrease the 99.99% uptime SLA.
+If you prefer the peace of mind of hosting across multiple AZs, you can request a different configuration.
+But note that multiple-AZ configurations don't improve the contractual 99.99% uptime SLA, nor does the standard, single-AZ configuration decrease the 99.99% uptime SLA.
-We are responsible for meeting the 99.99% uptime SLA no matter what, so multiple-AZ deployments should only be considered in cases where it is truly appropriate.
+Platform.sh is responsible for meeting the 99.99% uptime SLA no matter what, so multiple-AZ deployments should only be considered in cases where they're truly appropriate.

 Multi-AZ deployments are available only on select AWS regions.